 Winners will be notified in October and the presentation of the awards will take place at the Region IV-East Conference in November in Milwauke, Wisconsin.
 Award winners should make every attempt to attend the Region IV-East Conference.

 In addition to the regional recognition that accompanies this award, the recipient will be considered for the National NASPA Outstanding Contribution to Higher Education Award.

 STEP 1: Write a letter of nomination

-STEP 2: Each nomination packet should include (3) letters of support
+STEP 2: Each nomination packet should include up to (3) letters of support

 STEP 3: Get the nominee's contact information and resume/c.v. (if this is a “program” nomination, this should be a “summary of the program”)